 Start attaching your ruffles.
 When you get to the end of one fabric piece, just start with the other and finish the ruffle.
 You can barely tell where one piece ends and the other begins.

-And just to prove it is not all cupcakes and roses all the time over here.
-That face, oh my…Feedly, Bloglovin', your favorite feed reader, or signing up via email and have new posts delivered to your email box each week!
+Follow along on:Feedly, Bloglovin', your favorite feed reader, or signing up via email and have new posts delivered to your email box each week!